Frequently Asked Questions

 The standard defines twelve months January to December numbered 1 to 12 and seven days Monday to Sunday, numbered 1 to 7.
 In addition it defines the first week of the year as the first week to have most of its days in the new year.
 This can result in the first week of a year starting in the previous year and the last week ending in the following year.

 The key point about ISO-8601 is that it is a framework for dates not an absolute single definition.
-The most common form is YYYY-MM-DDTHH:MM:SS.SSSZ, in other words year-month-day letter 'T' hour:minute:second and fractions.
+The most common form is YYYY-MM-DDTHH:MM:SS.SSSZ, in other words: year-month-day letter 'T' hour:minute:second fractions letter 'Z'.

 Why is ISO8601 the default?